-Leasehold properties in Cilcain with in excess of 100 years remaining on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your premises.
-In such circumstances there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges justify it.
+Leasehold residencies in Cilcain with over one hundred years outstanding on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your property.
+In such circumstances there is often little upside in buying the reversionary interest unless savings on ground rent and service charges justify it.

 | Lender | Requirement |